 youthinsight.net is the product web site for a family of SaaS applications which are used by state and county government to aggregate data for children over which the government has stewardship (e.g. foster youth, at-risk youth, etc).

-the project
+the work

 Youth Insight has three components: the public web site about the product, the private-access SaaS web application product, and the proprietary backend data aggregation engine which prepares data for access through the SaaS application.
 Ultimately, the purpose of the SaaS applications are to help social workers and educators provide suitable care and education.
 By having current and historical information available together, care providers spend far less time gathering information, and are able to make more timely and suitable decisions on behalf of the kids.